 World Commission on Environment and Development (1987) Our Common Future.
 Report of the World Commission on Environment and Development (The Brundtland Report).
 New York: Oxford University Press. [http://www.anped.org/media/brundtland-pdf.pdf.
 Accessed January 7, 2008]

 How to cite this article: Smith, Mark K. (2011) ‘Neighborhoods and regeneration.
-Theory, practice, issues’, the encyclopaedia of informal education. [www.infed.org/community/neighborhoods_and_regeneration.htm].
+Theory, practice, issues’, The encyclopedia of pedagogy and informal education. [www.infed.org/community/neighborhoods_and_regeneration.htm].

 Acknowledgement: Picture: Bermondsey west by sarflondondunc | flickr ccbyncnd2 licence